-Our community is being asked to practice social distancing, but the goals of each child we serve are too important to stop our work.
+While our community is being asked to practice social distancing, the goals of each child we serve are too important to stop our work.
 Telehealth appointments give kids continued access to the life-changing services they need from the safety of their home.

 If you have been considering telehealth, now is the perfect time to try it out.
 In the first few weeks we’ve offered this service the “great life” moments we are used to seeing here at ChildServe have continued to flow in.
 The benefits of telehealth have been so exciting, that our therapy teams want to spread the word!

 1 ) Telehealth helps your child practice their goals in the most important environment – home!
 Our therapists can help you and your child safely try out movements, exercises, and activities in the environment you use most often.
 ChildServe currently offers telehealth for speech, occupational, physical and mental health therapy.
 Whether you use a favorite toy as motivation, use “pet introductions” to practice social skills, or get advice for safely using your staircase, the opportunities to personalize each appointment are endless.